Canadian Baseball Hall of Fame selling limited edition Babe Ruth prints

 Titled “The Babe and Toronto: A Legend Begins . . .
 September 5th, 1914,” these prints are signed by the artist, Pam Davies, and are being offered exclusively by the Canadian Baseball Hall of Fame.
-The cost is $50 plus tax and shipping per print and proceeds will go towards the archiving of the artifacts.
+The cost is $50 (only $42.50 after the discount) plus tax and shipping per print and proceeds will go towards the archiving of the artifacts.

 “This is a great opportunity for fans to purchase a print that pays tribute to one of the greatest moments in Canadian baseball history,” said Scott Crawford, the Hall’s director of operations.
 “When you’re talking about baseball, there’s no one bigger than the Babe and we’re fortunate to have an exclusive opportunity to sell these prints.”

 Created in 1985, the Ruth print is 18.5″ (width) by 25″ (length) and features action and profile shots of the Babe, a sketch of the stadium, the game’s box score and the Canada and U.S. flags.

 It’s interesting to note that in the same game as his historic first home run, Ruth also pitched a complete-game, one-hitter to lead the Grays to a 9-0 win over the Maple Leafs in front of 2,300 fans at Hanlan’s Point Stadium.
 The only hit Ruth allowed was a single to Leafs catcher Billy Kelly.